-The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 21 ICU admissions and 7 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
-The majority of P&I admissions occurred among person ≥65 years of age across all severity categories, including all of the deaths (Figure 3b).
+The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 40 ICU admissions and 21 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
+The majority of P&I admissions occurred among person ≥65 years of age across all severity categories, especially among deaths (Figure 3b).
+Please note that P&I admissions serve as a proxy for influenza activity but do not necessarily represent influenza infections.
 Figure 3.
 Number (a) and age group distribution (b) of non-ICU, ICU, and Deaths associated with P&I Admissions in Kaiser Permanente Northern California Hospitals, 2018-2019 Season to Date